timescale/docs/promscale/about-promscale.md

 to an observability ecosystem.
 The Promscale Connector creates schemas to store metrics and traces.
 It offers a Prometheus endpoint for metrics reads and writes, an OpenTelemetry Protocol endpoint to write traces, and a Jaeger query endpoint to query traces.
-Promscale connector manages the complete lifecycle of data stored in the database with operations such as compression and retention.
+The Promscale Connector manages the complete lifecycle of data stored in the database with operations such as compression and retention.

 **Promscale Database**:  the database where all the observability data is stored